Do cheat codes disable trophies: No cheats available.

 7) Have another character on your console get to that quest, and do the mission in split screen.
 If it is the last quest you need for Completionist, this will not work, as the missions will end with the explosion, and Player 1 needs to be the character that earns the trophy as far as I know.

 While playing mission 11 "Code Breaker: Time is Bullets", you will go nearby to pick up an ECHO recording.
 Complete the mission, then walk back outside the mini-town where there is a pole that saves the game (next to the catch-a-ride and school bus).
 Now go to the house next to the bullet.
 On the house there are numerous arrows pointing to a box with a money symbol on it.
-After depositing, you can ht and "quit game".
+After depositing (and watching the trophy unlock), you can hit and "quit game".
 When you load back up, you will both have your money back and be at your destination.
 Now who's the sucker?!?

 The Claptrap statues are all very easy to find, so you shouldn't have any trouble with them.
 You'll need to walk up to them and press to interact with them.
 If you get a message appear on screen, then it means that you have "found" the statue.
 Most of the statues are at the very start of each area, the locations of which are as follows: